AdobeDocs/experience-manager-cloud-service.en/help/forms/captcha-adaptive-forms.md

 ## Configure reCAPTCHA service by Google {#google-reCAPTCHA}

 Form authors can use the reCAPTCHA service by Google to implement CAPTCHA in Adaptive Forms.
 It offers advance CAPTCHA capabilities to protect your site.
-For more information on how reCAPTCHA works, see [Google reCAPTCHA](https://developers.google.com/recaptcha/). reCAPTCHA service include [!DNL reCAPTCHA v2] and [!DNL reCAPTCHA Enterprise] which you can integrate into [!DNL AEM Forms].
+For more information on how reCAPTCHA works, see [Google reCAPTCHA](https://developers.google.com/recaptcha/). reCAPTCHA service includes [!DNL reCAPTCHA v2] and [!DNL reCAPTCHA Enterprise] which you can integrate into [!DNL AEM Forms].
 Based on your requirement you can configure reCAPTCHA service to enable:

 ![reCAPTCHA](/help/forms/assets/recaptcha_new.png)